Luxury hotel company Fairmont is expanding in the Caribbean.

 While this resort is valued at US $220 million, the value of the investment to the island is far greater.
 The fact that the internationally acclaimed Fairmont Hotels and Resorts have agreed to brand this new resort is indeed a significant demonstration of investor confidence in Saint Lucia.”

-WATG (which has the Four Seasons Anguilla on its resume) and Wimberly Interiors will be the designers on teh project, which will have four restaurants and bars, a 9,000-square-foot spa, three pools and a private marina.
+WATG (which has the Four Seasons Anguilla on its resume) and Wimberly Interiors will be the designers on teh project, which will have four restaurants and bars, a 9,000-square-foot spa, three pools and a private marina that will be a major new addition to St Lucia hotels.

 It will also include around 10,000 square feet of flexible indoor and outdoor event space.